af0liveira/qtp/README.md

 If you specify the variables above using full paths, you should be able to copy the `./bin/qtp.sh` file to anywhere in your system and still be able to run the program.

+Alternatively, you can use the python interepreter that ships with AMS (https://www.scm.com) if you have AMS installed in your system.
+This is done by using `bin/amsqtp.sh` instead of `bin/qtp.sh`.
+In this case, just set the `scrpath` variable accordingly.

 ## Running the program